RmdanJr/Web-Playground/README.md

-# JS-Playgound
+# Web-Playground

-Some small JS projects are implemented to sharpen my JavaScript knowledge while learning with practising.
+Some small web projects are implemented to sharpen my HTML, CSS, JavaScript knowledge while learning with practicing.